Cheshax/Equipment_Borrowing/README.md

 BorrowEquipmentService,  this is the class that checks everything and creates the borrowing.
 >>>>>>>> 7d355c7d781df832b7aacf266203c07c23687da0:Readme.md

-## Lab Activity 2 — Avalonia UI and MVVM
+Lab Activity 2 — Avalonia UI and MVVM

-### 1. Desktop Project
+1. Desktop Project

-EquipmentBorrowing.Desktop contains the graphical interface.
-It references Application and Infrastructure so it can display data and trigger operations, but Domain and Application have no reference back to Desktop or Avalonia — they remain completely UI-independent.
+Desktop - this is where the UI lives (the Views and ViewModels).
+It uses Application and Infrastructure to actually work, but Domain and Application have no idea Desktop even exists.

-### 2. Updated Architecture
+2. Updated Architecture

 Avalonia View
-      │  Binding / Command
+      │
-      ▼
+      v
   ViewModel
-      │  Application Operation
+      │
-      ▼
+      v
 Application Service
       │
-      ├──────► Domain
+      ├──► Domain
       │
-      ▼
+      v
 Repository Interface
-      ▲
+      ^
       │
 Infrastructure Implementation

+explanation:
+The View is just what you see on screen.
+The ViewModel grabs what the user picked and calls the Application service.
+The service checks if it's allowed and talks to the repository to get/save stuff.
+Infrastructure is what actually does the storing.

-### 3. Borrow Equipment Flow
+3. Borrow Equipment Flow

-The user selects a student, equipment, and return date in EquipmentView, then presses "Borrow Equipment."
-This runs EquipmentViewModel.BorrowAsync, which checks that a student and equipment were actually selected (presentation validation only), then calls BorrowEquipmentService.ExecuteAsync.
-That service checks all the business rules and either creates a Borrowing or returns a failure reason.
-The ViewModel displays the result in StatusMessage and refreshes the equipment list.
+User picks a student, equipment, and a return date, then hits Borrow.
+The ViewModel checks nothing's empty first, then asks BorrowEquipmentService to actually do it.
+The service checks all the rules and either creates the borrowing or says why it can't.
+Whatever happens shows up on screen.

-### 4. Return Equipment Flow
+4. Return Equipment Flow

-The user selects an active borrowing in BorrowingsView and presses "Return Equipment."
-BorrowingsViewModel.ReturnAsync calls ReturnEquipmentService.ExecuteAsync, which finds the
-borrowing, marks it Returned, and marks the equipment Available again.
-The result is shown in StatusMessage, and the list refreshes.
+Same idea but for returning.
+User picks a borrowing and hits Return.
+ReturnEquipmentService marks it as returned and makes the equipment available again.
+Result shows up on screen too.

-### 5. Architectural Reflection
+5. Architectural Reflection

-1. Why should the View not call a repository directly?
+1. Why shouldn't the View talk to a repository directly?
-   The View only knows how to display things and react to user input — it shouldn't know about data storage.
-Keeping that logic in the ViewModel/Application layer means the UI can change completely without touching how data is fetched or validated.
+- The View's only job is to show stuff, not fetch data.
+Keeping it separate means we can change the UI without messing up how data works.

-2. Why should business rules not be implemented in the ViewModel?
+2. Why shouldn't business rules be in the ViewModel?
-   If the rules were duplicated in the ViewModel, they'd need to be kept in sync with the Application layer's rules, and a second UI (web, mobile) would have to repeat them again.
-   Keeping rules in one place (Application/Domain) means every entry point uses the same logic.
+- If we put the rules there, we'd have to copy them again for any new UI later.
+Keeping them in one place means every UI follows the same rules.

-3. What is the responsibility of the ViewModel?
-   To hold presentation state (selected items, status messages), expose commands the View can bind to, and call into Application services — never to decide the business outcome itself.
+3. What's the ViewModel actually for?
+- It holds what the user picked, shows messages, and calls the Application service.
+It doesn't decide anything on its own.

-4. Why can the existing Application layer work without knowing that Avalonia is being used?
+4. Why does Application not need to know Avalonia exists?
-   Because Application only depends on Domain and its own repository interfaces — it never references Desktop or any UI framework, so it has no idea what's calling it.
+- Because it only depends on Domain and its own interfaces, nothing about Desktop or Avalonia.

-5. What advantage is gained from registering dependencies in one composition point?
+5. Why register everything in one place?
-   All the wiring (which repository implementation, which services) lives in one place (App.axaml.cs), so it's easy to see and change everything the app depends on without hunting through ViewModels for scattered "new SomeService()" calls.
+- So it's easy to see and change what the app needs, instead of digging through every ViewModel to find it.

-6. If the in-memory repository were replaced by SQLite later, which parts of the current interface should remain largely unchanged?
+6. If we swapped in SQLite later, what stays the same?
-   The Views, ViewModels, and Application services would stay the same — only the registrations in App.axaml.cs and the Infrastructure repository classes would change.
+- Views, ViewModels, and the Application services stay the same.
+Only Infrastructure and the setup in App.axaml.cs would change.